CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

   ### 2. naive Refraction
 I added a branch in scatterray function to implement the refraction.
 ![cornell](pic/cornell.2017-10-02_07-17-23z.2422samp.png)

 This picture is rendered with about 1000 iterations, in cornell2.txt, with an additional glass ball.
+Refraction parameter in scene file now determines how "refractive" the material is.
+In basic path-tracing, there's only 1 ray we could have for each pixel in each iteration.
+So when hitting the surface, we must decide whether it should refract or reflect.

+float a = u01(rng)*m.hasReflective / m.hasRefractive; //decide whether this time it will bounce or travel through the glass

+If a is larger than 0.5, then the light should go reflective.
+Or otherwise, it should go refractive.

+Besides, about Snell Law,